Justin Timberlake's license suspended after DWI arrest on Long Island, as judge threatens gag order

 The 43-year-old pleaded not guilty to one count of DWI stemming from his June arrest in the Hamptons.

-The Sag Harbor village justice then automatically suspended Timberlake's license to drive in New York.
+The Sag Harbor village justice then suspended Timberlake's license to drive in New York, a standard practice in New York with DWI cases.

 Judge threatens attorney with gag order